JanDotNet/ThinkSharp.ObjectStorage/README.md

     StorageBuilder.ForType<Person>("StorageName")...

-followed by the serializer to use:
+followed by one serializer to use:

     ...UsingXmlSerializer()
     ...UsingDataContractJsonSerializer()